xiaowen-han/xiaowen-han.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Sociology, University of Minnesota, 2026 (Expected)
   * Ph.D.
-Minor in Population Studies
+Minor in Population Studies, 2022
   * M.A. in Sociology, 2022
 * M.S. in Biostatistics, University of Minnesota, 2025
 * M.A. in English Language and Literature (American Studies), Beijing Foreign Studies University, 2019